skyray-inc/interview-backend-histogram/README.md

  * Ability to visualize a per-step histogram of execution, where the output is multiple charts, one per step, with a histogram of execution times.

-# Hand in your code:
+# Hand in your code
 Please send your source code as well as a short paragraph description explaining the structure of your code and how your code could be modified to accommodate the extensions above.